wellatleastitried/EasyPass/README.md

 EasyPass is a straight-forward command-line tool that allows you to:
   - Generate new passwords
   - Store existing passwords
-  - Check the strenth of passwords
+  - Check the strength of passwords
   - See if passwords have been leaked in previous data breaches.

 ## Notice